CSVAD/sam/finalProject/presentation/README.md

 # megafauna
 ## final presentation
 ### PRODUCT
-**Description:** first prototype to create a gestural drawing tool that enables sound composition and behavioral animation.
+**description:** first prototype to create a gestural drawing tool that enables sound composition and behavioral animation.

-**Design metaphor:** creating a context that needs to be perpetually maintained in order to persist visually and sonically in time.
+**design metaphor:** creating a context that needs to be perpetually maintained in order to persist visually and sonically in time.

 video performance [here](http://sambourgault.com/megafauna.html).